SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 If memory serves correctly, it was around a month ago when my previous dormmate came to Wuhan to deal with his matters about applying for the foreign master's program.
 After he finished his matters, I invited him to have a dinner in a restaurant.
 That restaurant was pretty far from my school so we went there by subway.

 After eating, we roamed around the neighborhood of the restaurant.
 There was a very long pedestrian street and it took us a long time to arrive at the other end of the street.
 Then we continued to go ahead without caring about the forward direction.
 Around half an hour later, we decided to go back school.
 Since we need to find the subway station first, I opened the navigation app on my phone and followed its guidance.
 However, we got last in the halfway.
 It turned out that the local government was constructing a new road and the former one was obsolete and closed.
-While the navigation app didn't update its map date to the latest.
+While the navigation app didn't update its map data to the latest.
 So we just had to backtrack and call a taxi to aviod further trouble.

 From this experience I realize that sometimes the navigation app isn't always trustworthy.
 And it's better to plan the route before we go somewhere far away.